juancarl0s/sifter-python/README.md

 This is a work in progress and will slowly include milestones, issues, and other resources.

-# Getting a page of your issues
+# Get a list of issues you opened
 - Edit print_my_issues.py
 - Change the variables to reflect your needs
 - Run the file - it will create a page called my_issues.html